inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 - which hospitals can still take patients; and
 - which roads will be closed?

-Conceptually |project_name| combines one exposure layer (e.g. buildings) with one hazard scenario (e.g. flooding) and returns a spatial impact layer along with textual statistical summary and action questions.
+Conceptually |project_name| combines one exposure layer (e.g. location of buildings) with one hazard scenario (e.g. flooding footprint) and returns a spatial impact layer along with textual statistical summary and action questions.

 |project_name| is framed around questions such as: